espressif/esptool/README.md

 #### ESP32 and Flash Size

 The ESP32 esp-idf flashes a partition table to the flash at offset 0x8000.
 All of the partitions in this table must fit inside the configured flash size, otherwise the ESP32 will not work correctly.

-### Flash Frequency (--flash_freq, -ff)

-Clock frequency for SPI flash interactions.
-Valid values are 40m, 26m, 20m, 80m (MHz).
-The default is 40m (40MHz).
-This parameter can also be specified using the environment variable `ESPTOOL_FF`.

-The flash chip connected to most chips works with 40MHz clock speeds, but you can try lower values if the device won't boot.

 ## Advanced Options